joncombe/django-simple-website-meta/README.md

 If you type a URL into most social media apps, they automatically give you a preview to that website address.
 I needed that, and I needed it now.
 Zero frills.
 Hence the word "simple" in the title.

 This tiny, tiny app uses [jvanasco](https://github.com/jvanasco)'s excellent [metadata_parser](https://github.com/jvanasco/metadata_parser) library (and it's default settings) to return a dict of just four fields:
+ - title
  - description
  - image
- - title
  - canonical_url

 Any missing field will have the value `None`.
 If the requested URL is unparseable for any reason at all, a simple `None` is returned instead of a dict.

 Results are stored in your database.
-In theory, only the first ever request for each URL should be "fetched" once over the internet (slow), but subsequent ones will be available straight from the database (fast).
+In theory, only the first ever request for each URL will be "fetched" over the internet (slow), but subsequent requests for that URL will be available straight from the database (fast).

 ## Install